dursunkokturk/Front-End-School-Responsive-Project-Typemaster-Pre-Launch-Landing-Page/README.md

 bash# Clone the repository <br>
 git clone https://github.com/kullanici-adi/typemaster-landing.git

-### Navigate to the project folder
+## Navigate to the project folder
-cd typemaster-landing
+cd Front-End-School-Responsive-Project-Typemaster-Pre-Launch-Landing-Page

-### Open index.html in your browser
+## Open index.html in the browser
-open index.html
+Open it by double-clicking inside the project folder, or open the project in VSCode, right-click on the index.html file, and select "Open With Live Server" to launch it in the browser.

 ## Design Details